-Our LTIP awards have created strong alignment between our NEOs' total compensation and long-term shareholder value creation.
-Over the last three years, we have progressively rebalanced our pay mix so that 58% of CEO pay is linked to share price performance, as shown above.
+Our annual LTIP awards have created strong alignment between our NEOs' total compensation and long-term shareholder value creation.
 These awards are a significant portion of total annual target pay for executives, and total outstanding award values place significant interest in long-term company share price performance.

-We grant equity awards each year to our executive officers to align their compensation directly with long-term shareholder value creation.
-The table below reflects the strong incentive created for our NEOs to ensure shareholder value creation.
-The table reflects each NEO's annual target cash compensation and total equity holdings, excluding stock options, as of December 31, 2021, including shares of common stock beneficially owned and unvested restricted stock units.
-The table provides the value of those shares and restricted stock units based on the closing share price of our stock on April 13, 2022 and December 31, 2021 and an illustrative value based on the fully diluted book value per share of our common stock as of December 31, 2021.
-For example, the outstanding value of our CEO's compensation would increase approximately \$3.4 million (21%) if our shares were trading at fully diluted book value compared to the December 31, 2021 closing, or conversely has decreased approximately \$7.5 million (-47%) when our shares were trading at the April 13, 2022 closing share price.
+The table below reflects each NEO's annual target cash compensation and total equity holdings, excluding stock options, as of April 11, 2023, including shares of common stock beneficially owned and unvested restricted stock units.
+The table provides the value of those shares and restricted stock units based on the closing share price of our stock on April 11, 2023 and an illustrative diluted book value per share based on our publicly reported book value as of December 31, 2022.
+For example, the value of our CEO's shares would nearly double (an additional \$16.6 million) if our shares were trading at fully diluted book value compared to the April 11, 2023 closing share price.

-Value of Equity Held by Named Executive Officers(1)
+Value of Equity Held by Named Executive Officers (1)